-Important: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
-A red dye additive for the hydraulic system oil is available in 20 ml (0.67 fl oz) bottles.
-One bottle is sufficient for 15 to 22 L (4 to 6 US gallons) of hydraulic oil.
-Order Part 44-2500 from your Authorized Service Dealer.
+Note: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
+A red dye additive for the hydraulic system fluid is available in 20 ml (0.67 fl oz) bottles.
+One bottle is sufficient for 15 to 22 L (4 to 6 US gallons) of hydraulic fluid.
+Order Part No. 44-2500 from your Authorized Service Dealer.